Fort Lauderdale Reasonable Assistance For Independent Blood Draw Attorneys

 It is important to note that police officers are not obligated to provide reasonable assistance if you refuse a breath test.
 You must first take the breath test before asking for a blood test.
 If you took a breath test and asked for a blood test, and the police officer did not help you obtain one, it can greatly help your case.
 The results of your breath test will be thrown out of court, and those are often the strongest piece of evidence the prosecution has for their case.

-Call Our Reasonable Assistance For Independent Blood Draw Attorney in Fort Lauderdale Today
+Call Our Fort Lauderdale Reasonable Assistance For Independent Blood Draw Attorney Today

 If you have been denied a blood test after taking a breath test, our Fort Lauderdale reasonable assistance for independent blood draw attorney at Meldon Law can help you get your test results thrown out.
 Call us today at 800-373-8000 or contact us online to schedule a free consultation.